ForgeRock/exampleOAuth2Clients/iOS-AppAuth/README.md

     This will add the AppAuth-iOS SDK content to the project.

 0. Open `iOS-AppAuth.xcodeproj` in Xcode, then build and run the product for selected device simulator.
-The github project does not have a development team and cannot be run on an actual device by default.
+The GitHub project does not have a development team and cannot be run on an actual device by default.

 The OP and RP configuration is specified in `ViewController.swift` template.
 The data structures, defined in `User...swift` files, expect certain responses from the API calls.
 This means that if you replace these with your own, the UI may not be populated as a result.
 However, after authenticating the end-user and authorizing the app, you should still be able to make arbitrary GET requests crafted with the OP's access token by navigating to `Make a Request to a Protected Resource` screen.